fairlearn/fairlearn/docs/user_guide/datasets.rst

 How does that look in a typical machine learning pipeline?

-Because both the sensitive and target feaures are continuous, to leverage Fairlearn's assessment capabilities, we need to apply column transformations to turn this problem into a classification problem.
+Because both the sensitive and target features are continuous, to leverage Fairlearn's assessment capabilities, we need to apply column transformations to turn this problem into a classification problem.
 The code below maps *LSTAT*, *B*, and *MEDV* to binary values